zeesairafi/Task-react-interactive-features/README.md

 ### 2. Part two : Detail component
+- create a detail component that will show the following :
+  - cookie name
+  - image
+  - price
-- create a component ( a detail component) that will show => cookie name, img, price AND description Hint:you need to add a description to each cookie in the data file
+  - description (you need to add a description to each cookie in the data file )
-- this component should show when the user click on any cookie from the list
+-  this component should appear in the bottom of the screen when the user clicks on a cookie from the list
-- when clicking ONLY the cookie that have been clicked should show (i dont need to see the list )

 ### 3. Cool devalopers Part : Theme
-- add a button to your website, that will chnge the theme of your app
+- add a button to your website, that will change the theme of your app
 Hint: have two CSS classes AND switch between them

 ### JOKER PART: